victorwvieira/react-structure/README.md

 - AXIOS - for call APIs
 - Unit Test with Jest and React Testing Library

-The application is running using Node.JS with Express library in Heroku - PAAS.
+The application is running using Node.JS with Express and deployed using Netlify.

 For check the current values of the exchange I'm using the API https://exchangeratesapi.io/.